Privacy of Dependent Users Against Statistical Matching: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:framework} we present the model and metrics considered in this work.
-Section \ref{perfect} derives the requirements for perfect privacy to be obtained in the case of correlation among users' data traces.
-We discuss countermeasures in Sections \ref{anon} and \ref{obfs}.
-Finally, Section \ref{conclusion} presents the conclusions and ideas for continuing work.
+In Section~\ref{sec:framework} we present the model and metrics considered in this work.
+In Sections~\ref{anon} and~\ref{obfs}, we show dependency between users' traces degrades privacy. {In Section~\ref{appendixA}, we discuss how our methodology can be applied to a more general setting for the association graph.} In Section~\ref{perfect}, we propose a method to {improve} privacy in the case when there exists inter-user dependency.
+Finally, Section~\ref{conclusion} presents the conclusions and ideas for continuing work.